binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 Always create a README file in the root directory of your project.
 This can be a markdown (.md) or (.txt) file.
 >**Note**: A readme file in the root directory gets automatically detected by GitHub (and if it is written as a Markdown file also rendered) and displayed when someone visits your GitHub repository.

 As a minimum, it should briefly explain what the project is about, as well as provide information on how to reproduce the results (eg. "First execute `.../0.0-bis-download_data.ipynb`, then ..., to reproduce all the main figures and tables in the paper").
 To make the later part easier for visitors, you can provide a single script/notebook which runs all others in the correct order to get from the raw data to the final results.
 This is extremely useful for reproducibility and serves as sort of a documentation of your workflow.
-If you worked with Jupyter notebooks, I wrote [this small script](){:target="_blank"} which you might find useful.
+If you worked with Jupyter notebooks, I wrote [this small script](https://github.com/binste/chicago_safepassage_evaluation/blob/master/run_ipynb.py){:target="_blank"} which you might find useful (for an example see the first few lines).
-{% comment %}
-XXX link to run_ipynb.py script!
-{% endcomment %}

 [![example](../figures/example_icon.png){:height="36px" width="36px"}](https://github.com/binste/chicago_safepassage_evaluation/blob/master/README.md){:target="_blank"}